How to give the Perfect Toastmasters Icebreaker Speech

 - Make sure your speech is within the set time period.

 2. Watch out for filler words (um, uh, like so, you know).
 Insert pauses for fillers.

 3. Keep open body language.
 Open palms, expressive page, torso out, back straight etc.

 Get all your practicing done early so you can chill 1-2 days before your speech.
-This allows your subconscious mind to have a more relaxed perception towards the upcoming speech.
+This allows your subconscious mind to have a more relaxed perception of the upcoming speech.

 1. Get a good night sleep the night before.
-This allows you feel clear headed and calm.
+This allows you to feel clear-headed and calm.

 2. Meditate before your speech & get your head cleared up.